 One or more saints?

-It really doesn’t matter how many patron saints that you ask for their intercession on our behalf.
+It doesn’t matter how many patron saints that you ask for their intercession on our behalf.

 So, you could have a patron saint that bears your first name or your second name.

-You may though chose to recognize your church’s saint, one that was given to you at confirmation, or maybe the other options that I have discussed in this post.
+You may though choose to recognize your church’s saint, one that was given to you at confirmation, or maybe the other options that I have discussed in this post.

 Hopefully, I have made the decision for you a little easier with the explanation of the different ways for you to decide on.

 Thank You and Please Leave A Comment

-I hope you enjoyed this post about how to chose your patron saint.
+I hope you enjoyed this post to let you find the answer to the question, who is my patron saint.
 If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.